 - General Criteria Site MEETS ALL EIGHT GENERAL CRITERIA under the Policy. - Groundwater Media-Specific Criteria Site meets the criterion in CLASS 2.
 The contaminant plume that exceeds water quality objectives is less than 250 feet in length.
 There is no free product.
-The nearest water supply well or surface water body is greater than 1,000 feet from the defined plume boundary.
-The dissolved benzene concentration is less than 3,000 μg/L, and the dissolved MTBE concentration is less than 1,000 μg/L. - Petroleum Vapor Intrusion to Indoor Air Criteria Site meets EXCEPTION.
-Exposure to petroleum vapors associated with historical fuel system releases is comparatively insignificant relative to exposures from small surface spills and fugitive vapor releases that typically occur at active fueling facilities. - Direct Contact and Outdoor Air Exposure Criteria Site meets CRITERION 3 (a).
+The nearest water supply well and surface water body are greater than 1,000 feet from the defined plume boundary.
+The dissolved concentration of benzene is less than 3,000 μg/L, and the dissolved concentration of methyl tertiary butyl ether (MTBE) is less than 1,000 μg/L. - Petroleum Vapor Intrusion to Indoor Air Criteria Site meets Policy CRITERION (2) Scenario 3(b).
+The maximum benzene concentration in groundwater is less than 1,000 μg/L. The depth to groundwater is greater than 10 feet, and the soil in the bioattenuation zone contains less than 100 mg/kg of total petroleum hydrocarbons. - Direct Contact and Outdoor Air Exposure Criteria Site meets CRITERION (3) a.
 Maximum concentrations of residual petroleum constituents in soil are less than or equal to those listed in Table 1.
 The estimated naphthalene concentrations are less than the thresholds in Table 1 of the Policy for direct contact.
 There are no soil sample results in the case record for naphthalene.
 However, the relative concentration of naphthalene in soil can be conservatively estimated using the published relative concentrations of naphthalene and benzene in gasoline.
 Taken from Potter and Simmons (1998), gasoline mixtures contain approximately 2% benzene and 0.25% naphthalene.
 Therefore, benzene concentrations can be used as a surrogate for naphthalene concentrations with a safety factor of eight.
-Benzene concentrations from the Site are below the naphthalene thresholds in Table 1 of the Policy criteria for direct contact with a safety factor of eight.
+Benzene concentrations from the Site are below the naphthalene thresholds in Table 1 of the Policy.
+Therefore, estimated naphthalene concentrations meet the thresholds in Table 1 and the Policy criteria for direct contact with a safety factor of eight.
 It is highly unlikely that naphthalene concentrations in the soil, if any, exceed the threshold.